-When it comes to outdoor gear, the one question we get asked time and again is, ‘Should I buy walking boots or walking shoes?’
+When it comes to outdoor footwear, the one question we get asked time and again is, 'Should I buy walking boots or walking shoes?’
 Well, there’s a pretty straightforward answer to this: if you spend a lot of time outdoors, you actually need a good pair of both.
 Why?
 For the simple reason that both types of footwear do very different jobs, and feel very different in use.
 This becomes apparent fast when you tackle more difficult terrain, or are out walking in hot weather or you're braving the slush and ice.

 The best men's walking shoes and the best women's walking shoes are more often lighter than boots, enabling you to move faster.
 Shoes are also more packable, so they’re easier to take on a long haul walking holiday or backpacking adventure.
 There are a number of different kinds for different types of trip and trail – if you're looking for speed, you might be better off with a trail running shoe (there's a lot of crossover with walking shoes) or for vertiginous hikes, perhaps some approach shoes.
 However, the your standard walking shoes will start to struggle when the terrain gets really rough.

 On the flip side, today's best hiking boots (and best women's hiking boots) tend to be heavier and stiffer (depending on the material they are made from), and are therefore up to the task of protecting your feet and ankles across more rugged or treacherous terrain.
 This is a critical concern when you're carrying heavy loads on your back, and during those trips where you're putting in some long, hard miles on the trail.
 Very broadly, walking shoes tend to hit lower cost points too, but they are always incredible deals to be found on hiking boots as well as shoes.